alwashali/Graph-API/README.md

 **Registering Your Application**

-To use the Graph-API Explorer, first register your application in Azure Active Directory.
-Obtain the necessary credentials (Client ID, Client Secret, Tenant ID) and set the required permissions for your application.
+To use the Graph-API Explorer, first register your application in Azure Active Directory. update the necessary credentials in the config file (Client ID, Client Secret, Tenant ID) and set the required permissions for your application.

 **Installatio**
 Clone this repository and build the project: